 Borrowers facing COVID-19 hardships have access to forbearance.
 Unlike FHA, the availability of forbearance from Fannie Mae is not time limited because it builds from Fannie Mae’s standard forbearance language.
 It is important to note that Fannie Mae’s forbearance provisions are not mandatory, and therefore, advocates in disputes with loan servicers should tie their requests to the CARES Act if possible.

-Borrowers facing COVID-19 hardships with Fannie Mae loans are entitled to forbearance.
+Fannie Mae provides for up to a year of forbearance for COVID-19 borrowers in at least two six-month periods; however, servicers may offer shorter increments.
+Unlike its standard forbearance provisions, borrowers with COVID-19 hardships may have access to twelve months of forbearance even if they were previously behind on their loan.
 As with its standard forbearance plans, borrowers do not need to submit documentation to Fannie Mae to access COVID-19 forbearance.
-Fannie Mae allows the servicer to offer forbearance in increments shorter than 180 days; however, it also lets borrowers use the full 360 days of forbearance if needed.
-“If the borrower’s COVID-19 related hardship has not been resolved during an incremental forbearance period, the servicer must extend the borrower’s forbearance period, not to exceed 12 months total.”50 No later than thirty days prior to the expiration of the COVID-19 forbearance, the servicer must reach out to the borrower to discuss workout options.
+No later than thirty days prior to the expiration of the COVID-19 forbearance, the servicer must reach out to the borrower to discuss workout options.
 These could include additional forbearance or Fannie Mae’s post-forbearance options.

 In addition, no Fannie Mae guidance prevents a person with a COVID-19 hardship who defaults after receiving a final foreclosure alternative from receiving a subsequent forbearance.